gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 </svg>
 ```

-Then compare with other formats.
+Then compare with JPEG encoding test files.
 The result file is not always smaller than JPEG.
-It will depend on the possibility to optimize both JPEG and PNG files separately.
+It will depend on the optimization capacity of both JPEG and PNG files separately.

 But wait!
 Make sure your server correctly serves your SVG files gzipped.
-That’s a very common mistake.
+That’s a very common configuration mistake.

 ![check gzip compression](/assets/gzip.png)